 Instructions

 - Whisk together flour, cornstarch, salt, and baking powder.
-(Skip mixing these together if you're adventurous like I am.)

 - With an electric mixer or a stand mixer with a whisk attachment, beat egg whites on medium speed until soft peaks form.
 They'll be foamy first, but will stay somewhat upright on the beater when they're soft peaks.

 - Gradually add 1 ¼ cups sugar, a few tablespoons at a time, and beat on medium speed until stiff peaks form.
 The mixture will become shiny, and the peaks will stay upright, without bending over.
-Slow the mixer down if they're close to stiff peaks but not quite there, as egg whites can overwhip quickly.
+Slow the mixer down if they're close to stiff peaks but not quite there, as egg whites overwhip quickly.

 - Still on medium speed, add vanilla extract and egg yolks, one at a time.
 Switch to low speed, and add milk just to combine.